 - Assessing the financial and non-financial contributions of each party to the relationship;

-- Considering the consider the factors outlined in section 75(2) to determine if there should be any adjustment in favour of a party; and
+- Considering the factors outlined in section 75(2) of the FLA to determine if there should be any adjustment in favour of a party; and

 - Whether after considering the above the end result would be “just and equitable”.

-The way that assets and debts will be altered will depend on the individual circumstances of each family.
+The way that assets and liabilities will be altered will depend on the individual circumstances of each family.

 Any kind of private settlement agreement that does not involve the provision of legal advice is inherently risky.
 This is particularly so because these types of agreements: